bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/operations.md

    - Entering a username and clicking on a "Log in" button

-2. **Server-Side Preparation**: The server prepares for the authentication process by generating an options object containing a challenge, similar to the registration process. a.
-If the user's identity is not known, the server will simply send a challenge and the `rpId`. b.
-If the user's identity is known, the server will also send along all of the user's `credentialIds` that were stored during the registration process.
+2. **Server-Side Preparation**: The server prepares for the authentication process by generating an options object containing a challenge, similar to the registration process.

+   a.
+If the user's identity is not known, the server will simply send a challenge and the `rpId`.
+   b.
+If the user's identity is known, the server will also send along all of the user's `credentialId` that were stored during the registration process.

 3. **Client-Side WebAuthn Request:** The application receives the options object from the server and passes it to `navigator.credentials.get()`.